Instrument rating cost is affordable, yet there are ways to reduce the cost of IFR rating.

 The test doesn’t have anything extraordinary.
 However, preparing for the test is vital, as I mentioned earlier.

 Study using free online resources and watch videos on youtube.
-Why not dedicate sometime before you take the exam for studying.
 Perhaps you can purchase an online course that will save you a lot of money in the long run.
+Why not dedicate some time before you take the exam studying?

-IFR training courses online can help by teaching you visually and understand techniques which you may have never learned in your actual flight training.
+Online IFR training courses can help by teaching you visually and understanding techniques you may have never learned in your actual flight training.

 Tips and tricks for instrument flight can be crucial to remember the critical thing for an instrument flight’s safe operation.